FunKey-Project/RetroFE/Documentation/Manual/Layouts.rst

 ===========================      =====================================================================================================================================
 width                            The virtual width to use for this layout.
 This will be scaled automatically by the frontend if the screen resolution is different. height                           The virtual height to use for this layout.
-This will be scaled automatically by the frontend if the screen resolution is different. font                             Location of the font (relative to the layout folder) fontColor                        RGB color of the font (in hex)
+This will be scaled automatically by the frontend if the screen resolution is different. font                             Location of the font (relative to the layout folder).
+TTF is only supported. fontColor                        RGB color of the font (in hex, i.e. "336699") loadFontSize                     The size of the font to load.
+Lower font sizes is more blurred, Higher font sizes are a little more pixelated.
+24 is an ideal value.
 ===========================      =====================================================================================================================================

 The following example uses a layout that is setup for 1024x768 pixels (4:3 aspect ratio).
 The frontend will handle layout scaling if your monitor runs at a larger resolution